jbostoen/ZTStudio/README.md

+**Important note**
+This is the code I've written in early 2015, after conceiving some ideas for a new unofficial expansion pack.
+But the most important thing realized, is this new ZT1 graphic editor.

+It's still called Zoot.NET in the source which was the working title.
+It bears no affiliation with MadScientist's ZOOT tool, although big kudos to him for documenting a lot of the aspects of the file format.

 **About ZT Studio**

 ZT Studio is a tool for the original Zoo Tycoon game and its expensions (Dinosaur Digs + Marine Mania + nearly all official bonus content = Complete Collection).